mozilla-services/socorro/scripts/staging/README.rst

 ::

-	./extractMiniDB.py <numweeks>
+	extractMiniDB.py --weeks 2 --database breakpad --file extractdb.tgz
+	extractMiniDB.py -w 2 -d breakpad -f extractdb.tgz

+weeks
-<numweeks> the number of weeks of data to extract.
+	the number of weeks of data to extract.
 Optional, defaults to 2.

+database
+	database to connect to.  optional, defaults to 'breakpad'

+file
+	tarball file to create.  optional, defaults to 'extractdb.tgz'

 Notes: Produces a file called "extractdb.tgz" which must be loaded using LoadMiniDBonDev.py.
 May take a couple hours to run.